stcarrez/stm32-ui/README.md

 STM32 UI provides a set of Ada packages to help in writing graphical application on STM32F746, STM32F769 boards.
-Several packages have been created in two other projects: [EtherScope](https://github.com/stcarrez/etherscope.git) and then [Hestia](https://github.com/stcarrez/hestia.git).
+Several packages have been created from two other projects: [EtherScope](https://github.com/stcarrez/etherscope.git) and then [Hestia](https://github.com/stcarrez/hestia.git).
-The UI part of these two projects has been integrated in this separate project with the help that it could more easily re-used.
+Since then, the UI part of these two projects has been integrated in this separate project with the hope that it could be more easily re-used.

 The UI packages provided by STM32 UI are intended to help in: